erelsgl/badkan/README.md

 To see all the information about the spark plan:
 https://firebase.google.com/pricing/?authuser=0
 Notice that at any moment, it's possible to change the plan.

+## Clean up

+To clean up the data of the whole project:

+- Delete the data of the firebase realtime db, storage and authentification from the firebase console.
+- Delete all the subfolders of the folder backend/submissions/